"A journey of a thousand miles begins with one good pair of boots (shoes)" ~ Michael Gerrish

 Submitted by: Robin Singer

 Shoes bridge all cultures - this is a way to teach about cultures - a way to teach the stories.
 Each day while the students are working, you could begin with a shoe of a culture and a short story with a message or a proverb (Michael's quote above is actually a variation of a Chinese Proverb).
 This is a way to teach about themes in art - "Beauty..." a way to teach "Change" - and change is good (I have some tiny women's Chinese shoes -about three inches long) This is a way to teach identity - create a new kind of self portrait.
 This is a way to teach values - character development - What kind of person wore those shoes?
 Teach work ethic.

 First to share are from Robin Singer's 4th grade students.

 Complete lesson plan for this to come... with links for shoes through time.
 My recommendation would be to include textile design.
 Place the shoes on colorful patterned fabric for the drawing.
 I imagine Robin had the students fill the negative space with various lines.

 Once shoes are drawn, outline with fine point and ultra fine point Sharpie.
 Color next to the lines with Crayola marker.
 Right away brush over the lines with water to blend toward the center of the shapes.
 Experiment with your watercolor markers to see if they will bleed like Crayola brand.

-Cynthia has done a lesson on the computer with photo shop where you do a photo drawing of the shoes.
+Cynthia has done a lesson on the Computer with Adobe Photoshop where you do a photo drawing of the shoes.
 More tips and tricks for this one to come.